mariochampion/gitmynotes/README.md

 `writers gonna write`
 Transform your macOS Notes into a version-controlled writer's archive on GitHub.
 Preserve your gems and most excellent lines, and track the full evolution of your work.
-Maintain a complete history of every change and watch your ideas grow from initial concepts to fully developed pieces, with every revision safely tracked and recoverable.
+Maintain a complete history of every change and trace back your ideas from current state and previous alternatives -- with every revision safely tracked and recoverable.
 Learn how to GitHub and branch and fork to explore your ideas, in trusted collabs, or on your own.

 `IT team gotta keep copies`